Parasitic Phase Conversion (PPC): Rethinking High-Energy Light

 PFT Consistency Notes

-• Dimensional conversion (2D ⇄ 3D): Light is a conversion process; PPC damages the instruction chain rather than creating new particles.
+• Dimensional conversion (2D ⇄ 3D): Light is a conversion process; PPC damages the instruction chain rather than requiring new particle production in transit.

-• Gravitational refraction: Lattice node spacing/permission gradients determine coherence paths; PPC superposes with this routing.
+• Gravitational refraction: Lattice node spacing and permission gradients determine coherence paths; PPC superposes with this routing.

 • ΛΦ coupling and c: The observed invariance of c holds; PPC modifies phase integrity, not the coherence constant.